Minimum viable product is a term that has been used and abused, to the detriment of many startups.

 The definition makes it pretty clear that the point of developing a minimum viable product is to conduct market research.
 You want to validate the idea by having people use it, provide feedback, and confirm there really is a demand for the product.
 Then, you want to use their feedback to finalize the end design and features, to ensure you’re building something that gives people exactly what they want.

-But why are so many businesses missing the mark on this?
+Why are so many businesses missing the mark on this?

 TRYING TO SAVE MONEY

 Countless startups have attempted to use the MVP stage to save money, and jump ahead to building the prototype long before they’ve gotten any feedback from the actual users.
 They are hoping the prototype will serve as the foundation for the end product, which completely negates the point of creating the MVP in the first place.
+But it’s critical to remember that no MVP can truly serve as the prototype for a final product.

 FOCUSED ON MEETING DEADLINES

 Some startups or managers are more concerned about meeting a launch date than creating a quality MVP.
 They skimp on good quality and design, just to get something in the hands of users to test.
 If the product people are presented with isn’t good enough for people to want it, again it’s a complete contradiction to this entire process.
-Quality and design really do matter at this stage, because that’s part of the feedback you want from end users as well.
+Quality and design really do matter at this stage, because that’s part of the feedback you want from end-users as well.

 FORGETTING THIS IS ABOUT BOTH MARKET RESEARCH AND PRODUCT FEATURES